danksalot/Assignment2/README.md

 While writing the code you must do the following:

 1. Create a structure which holds the following information:

-                        i.   student_id  should be able to store 5 characters;
+  1. student_id  should be able to store 5 characters;

-                       ii.   cosc1_marks should be able to store int;
+  1. cosc1_marks should be able to store int;

-                     iii.   cosc2_marks should be able to store int;
+  1. cosc2_marks should be able to store int;

-                       iv.   cosc3_marks should be able to store int;
+  1. cosc3_marks should be able to store int;

-                        v.   cosc4_marks should be able to store int;
+  1. cosc4_marks should be able to store int;

-                       vi.   cosc5_marks should be able to store int;
+  1. cosc5_marks should be able to store int;

-                     vii.
-StudentotalScore should be able to store int and is sum of all the marks in 5 subjects.
+  1. StudentotalScore should be able to store int and is sum of all the marks in 5 subjects.

-                    viii.   percentage for the total marks obtained;
+  1. percentage for the total marks obtained;

-                                                            ix.      grade  should be able to store 3 charecters;
+  1. grade  should be able to store 3 charecters;

 2. Create an array to store the information about the number of students which user inputs.
 This should be done dynamically using ‘new’ operator.